megaease/easeagent-sdk-php/README.md

 - EaseAgent SDK can collect distributed application tracing, which could be used in the APM system and improve the observability of a distributed system. for the tracing, EaseAgent SDK follows the [Google Dapper](https://research.google/pubs/pub36356/) paper.
 - EaseAgent SDK also can work with Cloud-Native architecture.
-- EaseAgent SDK also can work with [MegaCloud](https://cloud.megaease.com/).
+- EaseAgent SDK also can work with [MegaEase Cloud](https://cloud.megaease.com/).
 For example, it can monitor for service by PHP Docker APP.

 ### Principles
 - Safe to PHP application/service.